AldiZulfikar/AldiZulfikar/README.md

-- Hi there 👋 I'm Aldi ZUlfikar
+- 👋 Hi there, I'm Aldi ZUlfikar
 - 😄 I’m interested in web Developer and DevOps Engineer
 - 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on DevOps Engineer or Backend Developer
-- 📫 How to reach me: linked.in/AldiZulfikar
+- 📫 How to reach me: linkedin/AldiZulfikar